 About the Guide & Author

-Praise for the guide — and a guide to São Paulo — came not only from the media, but also from the travel trade including the hoteliers, restaurateurs, travel agents, airlines and tour companies, as well as, and most importantly, the many users of the guide, many of them residents of Rio, who now number several hundreds of thousands.
+Praise for the guide – and a guide to São Paulo – came not only from the media, but also from the travel trade including the hoteliers, restaurateurs, travel agents, airlines and tour companies, as well as, and most importantly, the many users of the guide, many of them residents of Rio, who numbered several hundreds of thousands.

-Born in England, Chris lived for over twenty years in Rio de Janeiro where, after a spell as the arts editor of The Latin America Daily Post, and editor of the local Brazil Herald supplement, he wrote and edited his guides.
+Born in England, Chris lived for over twenty years in Rio de Janeiro where, after a spell as the arts and travel editor of The Latin America Daily Post, and editor of the local Brazil Herald supplement, he wrote and edited his guides.

 As a travel writer Chris has written and published more words about Brazil than most, the same is true for his coverage of the Brazilian music and film scene.
-Besides his own Insider’s Guides Chris has contributed to guides about Brazil published by Berlitz, Insight Guides, and DK Eyewitness Travel Guides, as well as writing articles in countless newspapers and magazines.
+Besides his own Insider’s Guides, Chris has contributed to guides about Brazil published by Berlitz, Insight Guides, and DK Travel Guides, as well as writing articles in countless newspapers and magazines.

 As well as being a travel writer, Chris travelled the world covering the film industry and lived for several years in Los Angeles where he edited a film magazine.
 He has edited daily publications at the Cannes, Berlin, Rio de Janeiro, Rotterdam, Panama and Karlovy Vary film festivals, and has written for Variety, Moving Pictures, Screen International, Pulse, Down Beat, Cash Box, Songlines, Music Week, and RioLife, among other entertainment publications.